railsbridge-boston/cookbook/README.md

 week before the event so that we can review and accept TAs, print out name tags, etc.

-Don't forget to unhide registrations links on the Railsbridge site:
+Don't forget to unhide registrations links on the RailsBridge site:

     heroku config:set HIDE_REGISTRATION=true -a railsbridge-boston